arthurgassner/swissenergy-frontend/docs/modelling.md

 Now that we have a better understanding of the data, let's start predicting.

-## Define the problem
+## Define the modelling task

+Before we start solving our modelling task, we must define that task.

 !!! quote "Charles Kettering"
     A problem well-stated is a problem half-solved

-Before we start solving our modelling problem, we must define the problem.
+Our _Business problem_ could be stated as such:

+!!! note "Business problem"
+    We don't know the load ahead of time.
+    Knowing it would allow us

 There are several correct ways to define our task.
 In this case, we can take inspiration from the way the ENTSO-E website names their prediction, i.e. `Day-ahead Total Load Forecast`, and assume that they forecast the consumption between `hour` and `hour + 1` using the data available a full day before `hour`.